tawi1/DotsTrafficCity/docs/source/packageInstallation.rst

 #.
 After that, press the `Add Scripting Define` button.
 #.
 Install the :ref:`FMOD sound <sound>` settings.
 #.
+If the project is created from scratch, `Pipeline`, `Layer settings`, `Project settings` are automatically installed & go to the last step, if not, follow the next steps.
+#.
+Open the `Pipeline` tab, press the `Import Graphics` button if you want to use the demo pipelines (optional step), otherwise set `Rendering path` to `Forward+` in your pipeline settings.
+#.
+Open `Layer settings` tab & select the layers to import according to your use case.
+#.
+Open `Project settings` tab & press `Add all scenes to build` if you want to add demo scenes to your project.
+#.
 The next step is :ref:`to set up the new scene <cityCreation>` or launch the existing :ref:`Demo scene <demoOpening>`.